bhaeussermann/angular-northwind/README.md

 This is a simple CRUD application for managing the Employees in a standard Northwind database.

-The application interfaces with a REST service that is hosted by an application deployed in [Linx](https://linx.software/) (see Deployment section below).
+The application interfaces with a REST service that is hosted by an application deployed in [Linx](https://linx.software/) (see REST service/Deployment section below).

 ## Angular app